dell/omnia/docs/source/Overview/SupportMatrix/OperatingSystems/RedHat.rst

 ========== ============= =============

 .. note::
-    * Always deploy the DVD Edition of the OS on compute nodes to access offline repos.
+    * Always deploy the DVD Edition of the OS on cluster  nodes to access offline repos.
-    * While Omnia may work with RHEL 8.4 and above, all Omnia testing was done with RHEL 8.4 on the control plane.
-All minor versions of RHEL 8 are supported on the compute nodes.
+    * For RHEL 8.5 and below, ensure that RHEL subscription is enabled OR sshpass is available to install or download to the control plane (from any local repository).